Simpleboy353/REAPER-2.0/README.md

 <h3 align="center">An Multi-purpose Discord bot with many features!</h3>

 ---

+> ⚠️ THE NEXT UPDATE HAS BEEN DELAYED AND A NEW RELEASE DATE HAS NOT BEEN DECIDED YET!

+> ℹ️ BUTTONS TO RUN WITH REPL.IT, HEROKU AND GLITCH WILL ALSO BE ADDED WITH NEXT UPDATE.

 ## Requirements
 - Discord.js v13 (`npm install discord.js@latest`)
 - `applications.commands` scope enabled for your bot in Developer Portal (For Slash Cmds).